mprzebieracz/Chess-Repertoire-Trainer/README.md

 You can also jump from any repertoire position directly into the analysis board to investigate a specific moment in depth.

+### Shared analysis (Bluetooth)
+Pair two devices over Bluetooth and analyze the same position together — one device hosts, the other joins from its paired devices list.
+Once connected, moves and board navigation made on either device are mirrored live on the other, so you can study side by side on separate boards.

 ---

 ## Opening Tree